Rates - setting them, getting them, etc.

 Rate transparency

 Without getting too preachy, I will say that rate transparency is crucial to growing a sustainable freelance ecosystem.
-It ensures you don’t get lowballed into getting less than your worth, it prevents freelancer rate discrimination, and prevents you from wasting your time and the editor’s (if the publication’s rate is lower than you expect, say).
+It ensures you don’t get lowballed, prevents freelancer rate discrimination*, and prevents you from wasting your time and the editor’s (if the publication’s rate is lower than you expect, say).

-If a writer gets in touch with me asking if I can share a contact, I’ll be sure to include what I was paid alongside it.
-(If I don’t, give me a nudge.)
+If a writer gets in touch with me asking if I can share a contact, I typically mention what I was paid alongside it.
+I’d encourage you to do the same wherever possible.